 Set for Life: Dominate Life, Money, and the American Dream by Scott Trench

-Daniel Carter from Zippy Electrics recommended this book, saying, “I first read Set for Life two years ago just when my online business was starting to take off.
-It was bringing in five-figures a month, and I wanted to make sure that I was making the right investments and didn’t get overwhelmed.
+Daniel Carter from Zippy Electrics recommended this book: “I first read Set for Life two years ago, just when my online business was starting to take off.
+It was bringing in five figures a month, and I wanted to make sure that I was making the right investments and didn’t get overwhelmed.

-I like how Scott Trench emphasizes figuring out your own values and how you should use your time and money in a way that’s consistent with those values.
+I like how Scott Trench emphasizes figuring out your values and how you should use your time and money in a way consistent with those values.